Enclave0775/Intiface_Central-Sillytavern-plugin/README.md

 1.  **Start Intiface Desktop:** Launch Intiface and start the server.
 This will open a WebSocket server at `ws://127.0.0.1:12345`, which the extension needs to connect to.
 2.  **Open SillyTavern:** Navigate to your SillyTavern instance.
 3.  **Connect the Extension:**
-    *   You will see a new Lovense icon in the top-right menu.
+    *   You will see a new electrocardiogram icon in the top-right menu.
 Click it to open the control panel.
     *   Click the **Connect** button.
 The status should change to "Connected".
 4.  **Scan for Devices:**
     *   Click the **Scan** button.
 Intiface will start scanning for Bluetooth devices.